cubeaftercube/BeatsUpload/README.md

 # BeatsUpload — Telegram Bot for Beat Producers

+*currently only working youtube & telegram module, no beatstars*

 A Telegram bot that lets beat producers manage their instrumental library, auto-detect BPM & musical key, generate music videos, and publish to **YouTube** and **BeatStars** — all from a Telegram chat.

 ## Setup